maegul/ResChapter/chapter1.md

 ## 3. "Getting Online" --- GitHub pages is our internet home

 The two ingredients above form a complete and dynamic web page.
-Unfortunately, the only people who could view it would be the person who has a copy of the file on their computer.
+Unfortunately, the only people who could view it would be those who have a copy of the file on their computer.
 To make it accessible to everyone on the internet, we need to give it a home on the internet.

 GitHub makes this super easy.

+The best way to learn it is to do it, which we'll be doing soon when we get our own web page up.
+So we'll go through the details then.
+Here though we'll just outline the fundamental steps:

+1. **Have a GitHub account. which is free.  **
+   It is mainly used for backing up and versioning files in the cloud, in conjunction with `git` , which is very useful.
+But, when those files are web page files, then GitHub are more than happy to turn them into a web page for us.
+2. **Make a 'Repository'.**
+   A 'repository' is simply a bunch files that go together in a single collection and are managed by GitHub and git together.
+For us, we need one repository for every web page we make, as all the files for a GitHub web page need to come from a single respository.
+3. **Tell GitHub to make a web page out of our repository.**
+   This is a matter of changing one setting for our repository.
+Once done, the page will available online with a simple URL.